Dinesh-0239/PlaySphere-Online-Gaming-Hub-/README.md

-# PlaySphere-Online-Gaming-Hub-
+# 🎮 PlaySphere - Online Gaming Hub

-PlaySphere is a web-based platform built using Django that serves as an online gaming hub.
-It allows users to register, log in, browse various games, and track their performance over time.
-Designed with both end-users and administrators in mind, the platform provides separate dashboards and role-specific features to enhance the user experience.
+PlaySphere is a Django-based web application that allows users to register, log in, and explore a variety of online games.
+Admins can manage users and games, while users can track their game performance.

+## 🚀 Features

+- User authentication (Register/Login)
+- Admin panel for game and user management
+- Game listing with details
+- Performance tracking for users
+- Responsive UI

+## 🛠️ Tech Stack

+- **Backend**: Django, SQLite
+- **Frontend**: HTML, CSS, JavaScript, Bootstrap
+- **Database**: SQLite

+## 📁 Project Structure